 Given this reality, how can technology companies best respect the rights of their users – wherever they operate?

 GNI participants work together in two mutually supporting ways.
-The GNI Principles (“the Principles”) and Implementation Guidelines provide an evolving framework for responsible company decision-making in support of free expression and privacy rights.
+The GNI Principles (“the Principles”) and Implementation Guidelines provide an evolving framework for responsible company decision making in support of freedom of expression and privacy rights.
 As our company participation expands, the Principles are taking root as global standard for human rights in the ICT sector.

 We also collectively advocate with governments and international institutions for laws and policies that promote and protect freedom of expression and privacy.